johannaengland/Argus/docs/ticket-systems/settings.rst

 create a ticket, for example the specific repository or queue the ticket should be created in.

-To enable an integration with a ticket plugin these settings need to be added to Argus.
+To enable an integration with a ticket plugin these settings MUST be added to Argus.